Product-Market Fit: How to Know When You Have It

 This is where the temptation to do everything at once bites most founders.
 You have PMF, so you try content marketing, paid ads, a partnership program, a community, a sales team, and an enterprise pilot all in the same quarter.
 None of them work particularly well because you're not focused long enough on any one to learn what works.

 The same discipline that found PMF - ruthless focus on one thing until it yields signal - works for growth channels.
-Pick the single channel most likely to reach your ideal user at scale.
+Pick the single channel most likely to reach your ideal user at scale, the way founders get their first 100 customers without ads.
 Run it hard for 90 days.
 If it works, double down.
 If it doesn't, switch.
 That's the playbook.
 Everything else is noise.

 Product-market fit isn't a destination - it's a phase transition.
 Before it, you're doing science.
 After it, you're doing engineering.
 Both are hard, but they're completely different kinds of hard.
 Knowing which phase you're in is half the battle.